Introducing measures for recycling and limiting the use of natural resources

 Measuring and Reducing Water Consumption

 The Yamaha Motor Group is working to reduce consumption of water.

 In accordance with our 2020 goal of “promoting recycling and the effective use of limited resources,” we continue to strive to measure our global use of water and reduce consumption Groupwide through programs including the reuse of coolant water and water collection (rainwater and other sources) at factories, the reuse of water using reverse osmosis (RO) membranes, posters to remind employees to conserve water, and the installation of water-saving packing in faucets.

 In 2018, Yamaha Motor’s water intake volume was 1,030 thousand m3 and wastewater volume was 1,290 thousand m3External Assurance.

 Note: The increase in the volume of recovered water used in 2017 includes the effect of new sites able to measure recovered water.

-Boundary: 99 companies, comprising Yamaha Motor Co., Ltd. and its manufacturing and non-manufacturing consolidated subsidiaries and affiliated companies.
-(The boundary for affiliated companies changed from 2017.)
+Boundary: Yamaha Motor Co., Ltd. and its manufacturing and non-manufacturing consolidated subsidiaries and affiliated companies.
+(99 out of 115 companies which are included in the scope of environmental disclosure) (The boundary for affiliated companies changed from 2017.)